-P.E. is a subject within the National Curriculum 2000 and as such teaching should reflect these orders hence covering Gymnastics, Dance and Games in the Foundation Stage and Key Stage 1 and Gymnastics, Dance, Games, Outdoor Pursuits and Health and Well-Being in Key Stage 2.
+P.E. is a subject within the National Curriculum 2000 and as such teaching should reflect these orders hence covering Gymnastics, Dance, Games and Health and Well Being in the Foundation Stage and in Key Stage 1.
+Gymnastics, Dance, Games, Outdoor Pursuits and Health and Well-Being in Key Stage 2.